Professional wrestling holds: Inverted facelock

 The wrestler stands behind their opponent and bends the opponent backwards.
 The wrestler tucks the opponent's head face-up under their armpit and wraps their arm around the head, so that their forearm is pressed against the back of the opponent's neck.
 The wrestler then pulls the opponent's head backwards and up, wrenching the opponent's neck.
 Naomichi Marufuji invented a single underhook variation, called Perfect Facelock.

 Bite of the dragon

 Also commonly known as a dragon bite, this move sees the attacking wrestler behind a standing opponent, pulling them backwards into an inverted facelock and wrapping their legs around the opponent's body with a body scissors.
 The attacker then arches backwards, putting pressure on the opponent's neck and spine.
 This move is used on an opponent trapped within the ring ropes, which makes the move illegal under most match rules.

 Stretch plum

 The wrestler applies an inverted facelock to a seated opponent, places their far leg between the opponent's legs, and pushes their near leg's knee against the opponent's back.
 The wrestler then pulls the opponent's head backwards with their arms and the opponent's far leg outwards with their leg.
-Used by Taichi as Seteii Juhjiro.
+Invented by and named after Plum Mariko, who used it during her career in Japan Women's Pro-Wrestling and JWP Joshi Puroresu.
+Variations of the move have been used by Eddie Kingston, Chris Hero (Stretch Plum Alpha), and Taichi (Seteii Juhjiro).